 Q: How do I auto transcribe my recorded Zoom lecture?

-- It is important to review and edit the transcript for accuracy.
+A: Follow the Zoom guide for using audio transcription for cloud recordings.
+Please note that it is important to review and edit the transcript for accuracy.